 Immediately place tubes “S” and “B” into the comparator with tube “B” in the outside hole and tube “S” in the inside hole.

 Three minutes after completing Step 5.8, hold the color comparator up to a light source.
 Rotate the disc until the color in the window for tube “B” matches the color in the window for tube “S”.
-Record the value that displays in the window.
+In a lower display area on the box, the color disk will simultaneously display the concentration value corresponding with the color intensity you choose.
+Record the concentration value that displays in the window.

 Repeat steps 5.1 - 5.10 for all replicates and record the average.